 Note: Cast has changed since this review If you follow proceedings in the entertainment arena, you may well know as much if not far more than I do about this much-anticipated show.
-'The Book of Mormon' has already been in residence on Broadway for the past two years, where it has been a huge success, and advance publicity for the show means there can't be many people in the UK who do not know...
+'The Book of Mormon' has already been in residence on Broadway for the past two years, where it has been a huge success, and advance publicity for the show means there can't be many people in the UK who do not know about it already.
 Read more

-The musical is choreographed by Casey Nicholaw, who also co-directs the production alongside Trey Parker.
-Nicholaw is currently represented in the West End with his production of Aladdin, and is known for his high energy production numbers and unique skill at staging musical comedy.
+Choreography for The Book of Mormon musical is by Casey Nicholaw, who co-directs the show with Parker.
+Nicholaw is renowned in musical theatre and his work is currently also on display in the West End production of Aladdin.
+He is known for his high energy production numbers and unique skill at staging musical comedy.

 The Book of Mormon is the uplifting and satirical story of two Mormon missionaries who are sent from the comfort of Salt Lake City to Uganda in Africa in order to spread the word of the Mormon church.
 Whilst Elder Kevin Price is looking forward to his two year mission praying he will be posted to Orlando, his partner Elder Arnold Cunningham, a nerdy overweight missionary is only looking for a best friend.
 As the unlikely heroes arrive in Uganda their fears are confirmed as they are immediately robbed at gunpoint by a local warlord, General Butt-Fucking-Naked.
 The local villagers and Mafala Hatimbi soon tell the missionaries about their strategy for coping with life constantly battling against poverty, AIDS and famine, as well as the tyrannical General.